Uniswap/docs/docs/contracts/v4/concepts/01-protocol-overview/01-glossary.md

 ### Flash accounting

-An optimization introduced in V4 to reduce gas costs from expensive external contract calls, this utilizes EIP-1153's Transient Storage to make each balance-changing operation update an internal net balance known as delta.
-Subsequently, users only have to transfer tokens for the final balance change, eliminating the need for resolving intermediate balance changes.

 An optimization introduced in V4 that leverages EIP-1153's Transient Storage to reduce gas costs by consolidating balance changes into a single net update, eliminating intermediate balance transfers.

 ### Flash swap